 Get it by: 4:15 PM Monday (tomorrow)

-It's 3:56 PM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 3:24 PM on Sunday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.